AnneH20/Blog-Application/README.md

    - Unit tests
    - Integration tests
 2. Add verification
-   - Must have a valid username to delete it (case-sensitive)
    - Must fill out all fields to create a new user/write a new article
    - Must have a valid username to write an article (case-sensitive)
 3. Add a search bar to search for articles (Will take some time to do)